dedenys/startup/notes.md

 Example:

 > if **const a = [1, 2, 4, 5]**, then **const [b, c] = a** will equal [1, 2]

+# Scope

+Four types of scope in JavaScript:

+1. Global: visible to all code
+2. Module: visible to all code in a module
+3. Function: visible within a function
+4. Block: visible within a block of code determined by curly braces

+### Var

+The keyword **var** declares a variable which ignores block scope.

+### This

+> "The keyword this represents a variable that points to an object that contains the context within the scope of the currently executing line of code.
+The this variable is automatically declared and you can reference this anywhere in a JavaScript program."

+This can refer to three contexts:

+1. Global: when **this** is referenced outside a function.
+Refers to **globalThis**
+2. Function: references the object that owns a function
+3. Object: references an object

+### Closure

+Closure is a function and its surrounding state.
+Whichever variables were accessible when the function was created are available in the function.